ANUBHAV2935/netflix-gpt/README.md

   - providing the redux appSTore to our application
   - we have implimented sign out into it \
   - buid movies from tmd movies
+  - fix the all bugs and when the component unmount we unsbscribe the it
+  - added hardcode thing outside the files
+  - now working on our movie part and browse part
   -